The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Andy Warhol's Details Of Renaissance Paintings (Leonardo Da Vinci, The Annunciation, 1472) (F. & S. II.320) is a signed screenprint from 1984, estimated to be valued between £40,000 and £60,000.
-This artwork has an auction history of three sales since its entry to the market in January 2007.
+The value of Andy Warhol's Details Of Renaissance Paintings (Leonardo Da Vinci, The Annunciation, 1472) (F. & S. II.320) (signed) is estimated to be worth between £40,000 to £60,000.
+This screenprint, created in 1984, has an auction history of three total sales since its entry to the market in January 2007.
+There have been no sales in the last 12 months or the last five years.
 The edition size of this artwork is limited to 60.

 Meaning & Analysis